rimhoho/Predict_Revenue_Dashboard/README.md

 ### [Veiw on Website](https://visionistics.herokuapp.com/)
 ![demo.png](demo.png)

+This app queries MongDB Cients for major communication services's total revenue and other indicators as well as SMI US Ad revenue, ORI, capture rate and stock.
+You can also see the estimated total Revenue for 2019-Q4.

 ## How to run this app

 To run this app first clone repository and then open a terminal to the app folder.